 - Personal items: clothes, shoes, toiletries

-- Sheets and towels for washing (they were returned to the trailer for storage afterward)
+- Sheets and towels for washing (they were returned to the trailer for storage afterward, sealed for mouse protection)

 - Items borrowed from our “real” house: some kitchen gadgets, games, dvds, computers, camera, checkbook, passports